Dolomites Alta Via 1 South

 We work with various rifugios that open at different times of the year.
 Therefore, your confirmation will take longer than usual.
 (So, it can take months, rather than weeks or days) For example, if you book in the previous summer, you will not receive your confirmation until later in the year (i.e. October, November or December) depending on which huts we are booking for you.
 Some huts even open in January, so it could be as late as this.
 However, we will endeavour to keep you well-informed of the situation while you are waiting for confirmation, and please be rest assured that we are doing the best we can.

-If we cannot confirm you on an Alta Via tour there are plenty of other walks that we can recommend Walking in the Heart of the Dolomites and The Dolomites to Lake Garda.
+If we cannot confirm you on an Alta Via tour there are plenty of other walks that we can recommend the Highlights of the Alta Via 1 in Comfort, Walking in the Heart of the Dolomites and The Dolomites to Lake Garda.

 By Air: Venice Marco Polo Airport is the most convenient airport, with various interational airlines operating here.
 The smaller Venice Treviso Airport is serviced by low-cost carrier Ryanair (London Stansted, Bristol, East Midlands, Leeds Bradford).

-From Venice Marco Polo airport (or Venice Mestre bus station): it is possible to take the Cortina Express to Cortina (approx. 2h20); departures are twice-daily, usually in the afternoon, so please ensure you check their website for timetables.
+From Venice Marco Polo airport (or Venice Mestre bus station): it is possible to take the Cortina Express to Cortina (approx. 2h20); there are 4 to 5 departures daily, usually every 3 to 4 hours between 7am and 8pm, so please ensure you check their website for timetables.
 We recommend booking this bus well in advance.

 From Venice Treviso Airport: From the airport take a bus (approx.12 mins) to Treviso, then from Treviso Sud there is an ATVO bus once a day to Cortina (approx. 2 hrs).
 Or you can take a bus from Treviso town to Venice Mestre or Marco Polo Airport for onward connections with the Cortina Express (see above).
 Check the timetable on the ATVO website.